 Bil’s rating (out of 5): BBB

 Canada/Italy, 2010.
 Serendipity Point Films, Fandango, Lyla Films, Optix Digital Pictures, Telefilm Canada, The Harold Greenberg Fund.
 Screenplay by Michael Konyves, based on the novel by Mordecai Richler.
 Cinematography by Guy Dufaux.
 Produced by Robert Lantos.
 Music by Pasquale Catalano.
 Production Design by Claude Pare.
 Costume Design by Nicoletta Massone.
 Film Editing by Susan Shipton.
-Academy Awards 2010.
-Golden Globe Awards 2010.
-Toronto International Film Festival 2010.

-As moving and enjoyable as it is, however, it’s an odd and simplistic reading of the novel: Panofsky’s reason for “writing” the book was to defend himself against his nemesis and alter ego Terry McIver, who writes a memoir holding Panofsky responsible for two murders, one subtly implied and the other official.
+As moving and enjoyable as it is, however, it’s an odd and simplistic reading of the novel: Panofsky’s reason for “writing” the book was to defend himself against his nemesis and alter ego Terry McIver, who has written a memoir holding Panofsky responsible for two murders, one subtly implied and the other official.
 This relationship, which defined the narrative and against which the women were background, has been completely done away with and the murder plots have been short-shrifted in favour of an emphasis on gooey romance.
 While I’d never claim that it could be easy to adapt what Richler wrote into a zippy film, I think it’s pretty safe to say that the meaning has been significantly changed.

 What keeps it from being forgettable, however, are the sparkling performances, with Giamatti and Pike perfectly cast in the leads, while Driver and Dustin Hoffman (as Panofsky’s father) steal their every scene.
 Their poignancy, however, surrounds a hollow centre, which is a shame given how well the book’s most memorable moments are dramatized.